How to Study and Market Your Device

-Some Class I and Class II devices are exempt from 510(k) if they do not exceed the limitations of exemption stated in 21 CFR xxx.9, where xxx refers to 21CFR 862-892.
+Some class I and class II devices are exempt from the 510(k) notification requirement, if they do not exceed the limitations of exemption stated in 21 CFR xxx.9, where xxx refers to 21CFR 862-892.
 For example, an elastic bandage classified under 21CFR 880.5075 is exempt from premarket notification, provided that it does not exceed the exemption limitations stated in 21CFR 880.9.

-Most Class III devices require a PMA.
+Class III devices require a PMA.
 A PMA is the most stringent type of premarket submission.
-Before the FDA approves a PMA, the sponsor must provide valid scientific evidence demonstrating reasonable assurance of safety and effectiveness for the device’s intended use.
+Before the FDA approves a PMA, the sponsor must provide valid scientific evidence demonstrating reasonable assurances of safety and effectiveness for the device’s intended use.

 For information on how to prepare and submit a PMA, see Device Advice Premarket Approval (PMA).